-- 12. If an employee decides that his/her grievance has not been satisfactorily resolved by the committee, he/she may submit a written appeal to the committee.
-An appeal must be received by the Council within five working days of the employee receiving the committee's decision and must specify the grounds of appeal. - 13.
-Appeals may be raised on a number of grounds, e.g.: - a failure by the Council to follow its grievance policy - the decision was not supported by the evidence - the action proposed by the committee was inadequate/inappropriate - new evidence has come to light since the grievance meeting.
+If an employee decides that his/her grievance has not been satisfactorily resolved by the Staffing Committee, he/she may submit a written appeal to the committee Chairman.
+An appeal must be received by the Council within five working days of the employee receiving the Staffing Committee's decision and must specify the grounds of appeal.

-GRIEVANCE POLICY

-- 14. The appeal will be heard by a panel of three members of the Council who have not previously been involved in the case.
-There may be insufficient members of the Council who have not previously been involved.
-If so, the appeal panel will be a committee of three Council members who may include members of the committee.
-The appeal panel will appoint a Chairman from one of its members. - 15.
+Appeals may be raised on a number of grounds, e.g.:

+- a failure by the Council to follow its grievance policy - the decision was not supported by the evidence - the action proposed by the Staffing Committee was inadequate/inappropriate - new evidence has come to light since the grievance meeting.

+The appeal will be heard by the Appeals Panel.
+No councillor with direct involvement in the matter should be on the panel.
+If needed, the Chairman will appoint another Councillor as an interim member.

 The employee will be notified, in writing, usually within 10 working days of receipt of the appeal of the time, date and place of the appeal meeting.
 The meeting will normally take place within 25 working days of the Council's receipt of the appeal.
-The employee will be advised that he/she may be accompanied by a workplace colleague, a trade union representative or a trade union official. - 16.
-At the appeal meeting, the Chairman will: - introduce the panel members to the employee - explain the purpose of the meeting, which is to hear the employee's reasons for appealing against the decision of the appeal committee - explain the action that the appeal panel may take. - 17.
-The employee (or companion) will be asked to explain the grounds of appeal. - 18.
-The Chairman will inform the employee that he/she will receive the decision and the panel's reasons, in writing, within five working days of the appeal meeting. - 19.
-The appeal panel may decide to uphold the decision of the committee or substitute its own decision. - 20.
-The decision of the appeal panel is final.
+The employee will be advised that he/she may be accompanied by a workplace colleague, a person of the staff member's choosing, a trade union representative or a trade union official.

+At the Appeals Panel meeting, the Chairman will:

+- introduce the panel members to the employee - explain the purpose of the meeting, which is to hear the employee's reasons for appealing against the decision of the Staffing Committee - explain the action that the panel may take
-© NALC 2019

-Signed by the Chair of High Ongar Parish Council Toby Acton Presiding at the Parish Council Meeting Dated 12 th June 2024

-Reviewed Annually
+The employee (or companion) will be asked to explain the grounds of appeal.

+The Chairman will inform the employee that he/she will receive the decision and the Appeals Panel's reasons, in writing, within five working days of the appeal meeting.

+The Appeals Panel may decide to uphold the decision of the Staffing Committee or substitute its own decision.

+The decision of the Appeals Panel is final.